-Upon formal admission to the program, forensic science students are required to provide documentation that they have been vaccinated for hepatitis B or to sign a formal hepatitis B vaccination declination statement.
-A special fee structure is in place for forensic science students.
+Upon formal admission to the program, forensic science students are required to provide documentation that they have been vaccinated for hepatitis B, have begun the vaccination series or have signed a formal hepatitis B vaccination declination statement obtainable in the Forensic Science Program Office.

+The Health Professions Fee is a special fee designed to support the Forensic Science Program.
+(The Health Professions Fee is so named as the Forensic Science Program resides in the Joan C. Edwards School of Medicine.)
 For more information on fees, call (304) 690-4363, ext.
-201, or e-mail forensics@marshall.edu.
+248 or e-mail forensics@marshall.edu.